Skip to content

 Rock under your fingers and snow under your crampons – the south ridge challenges you with every meter.

-The Dent Blanche is one of the most striking four-thousanders in the Alps.
-The ascent via the south ridge offers climbing on solid rock, exposed sections, and a true summit experience.
+The Dent Blanche is one of the most striking 4000ers in the Alps.
+The south ridge offers climbing on solid rock, exposed sections, and a true summit experience.
 Those aiming high and with sufficient mountaineering experience will find a rewarding challenge here.

 Itinerary